hypre-space/hypredrive/docs/usrman-src/installation.rst

 Windows builds are supported with a MinGW-w64 toolchain and Microsoft MPI.
 Install the Microsoft MPI SDK and runtime, CMake, Ninja, and the x86_64 MinGW-w64 compiler.
 The 64-bit Microsoft MPI import library must be visible to CMake.
-The Windows Julia artifact is the simplest option when a source build is not required; see :ref:`Interfaces_Julia`.
+The Windows Julia artifact is a separate packaging path for Julia users, not a prerequisite for native C/C++ builds; see :ref:`Interfaces_Julia`.

 .. note::